Archfx/tinyos/06-Spinlock/README.md

 Through the sample code, you can notice a few points:

-- `volatile` keyword for lock
-  Using the `volatile` keyword lets the compiler know that the variable may be accessed in unexpected circumstances, so do not optimize the variable's instructions to avoid storing the result in the Register, but write it directly to memory.
+- **Keyword `volatile`**: `volatile` keyword lets the compiler know that the variable may be accessed in unexpected circumstances, so do not optimize the variable's instructions to avoid storing the result in the Register, but write it directly to memory.
-- lock function
-  [`xchg(a,b)`]() The contents of the two variables a and b can be swapped, and the function is an atomic operation.
+- **Lock function**: [`xchg(a,b)`]() The contents of the two variables a and b can be swapped, and the function is an atomic operation.
 When the lock value is not 0, the execution thread will spin and wait until the lock is 0 (that is, it can be locked )until.
-- unlock function
-  Since only one thread can obtain the lock at the same time, there is no need to worry about preemption of access when unlocking.
+- **Unlock function**: Since only one thread can obtain the lock at the same time, there is no need to worry about preemption of access when unlocking.
 Because of this, the example does not use atomic operations.

-## Spin lock in mini-riscv-os

-### basic lock
+## Simple Lock

-First of all, since mini-riscv-os is a Single Hart operating system, in addition to using atomic operations, there is actually a very simple way to achieve the Lock effect:
+First of all, since TinyOS is a Single Hart (hardware thread) operating system, in addition to using atomic operations, there is actually a very simple way to achieve the locking effect:

 ```cpp
 void basic_lock()